-This information may be freely used, copied and adapted for non-commercial purposes, provided that the source is acknowledged.
+This information may be freely used, copied and adapted for noncommercial purposes, provided that the source is acknowledged.

-The DIGI-HE project is co-funded by the Erasmus+ Programme of the European Union.
-This publication reflects the views only of the authors, and the
+Co-funded by the Erasmus+ Programme of the European Union The DIGI-HE project is co-funded by the Erasmus+ Programme of the European Union.
+This publication reflects the views only of the authors, and the european UNIVERSITY ASSOCIATION